 Museum of Trade Ceramics

-With today’s rapid technological development, to meet the flexible and proactive needs of visitors, the museum uses headset interpretation services.
-With this service, you no longer depend on the tour guides’ explanations.
-The rental price is quite cheap for one turn, about 20,000 VND/turn and has a time limit.
+With today’s rapid technological development, the museum uses headset interpretation services to meet the flexible and proactive needs of visitors.
+With this service, you no longer have to rely on the tour guides’ explanations.
+The rental price is quite cheap for one turn, about 20,000 VND/turn, and has a time limit.

 Storing relics from the sea

-Most notably, the Museum of Trade Ceramics displays a collection of salvaged ceramics recovered from an ancient shipwreck in the waters of Cham islet area.
-According to statistics, about 240,000 relics have been excavated, of which, in addition to some items and utensils of the crew of different materials.
-Most of the salvaged artifacts are household ceramics of the 15th-16th century, originating from Chu Dau – My Xa kilns, Hai Duong province.
+Most notably, the Museum of Trade Ceramics displays a collection of ceramics salvaged from an ancient shipwreck in the waters around Cham Islet.
+According to statistics, about 240,000 relics have been excavated, of which some are items and utensils made of different materials.
+Most of the salvaged artifacts are household ceramics from the 15th-16th centuries, originating from the Chu Dau – My Xa kilns in Hai Duong province.

 Museum of Trade Ceramics